Skip to main content

 Appraisals

-• Data is inconsistent within the Appraisal, or is inconsistent with other underwriting data, current market conditions, or comparable data
+• Data is inconsistent within the Appraisal, or is inconsistent with other underwriting data, current market conditions or comparable data.
+Valuation method used by the Appraiser is inconsistent with standard practices.

 Financial Statements and Financing Structure